-Public Scoping Meeting June 19, 2019 6:30 to 9:30 p.m.
+Public Scoping Meeting June 19, 2019 6:00 to 9:00 p.m.
 Council Chambers 177 First Street West Sonoma, CA

 As the Lead Agency, the City of Sonoma will prepare an EIR for the above referenced project and would like your views regarding the scope and content of the environmental information to be addressed in the EIR.
 Any comments on the scope is due 30-days after receipt of this notice; however, we would appreciate an earlier response, if possible.
-Written comments will be accepted until July 10, 2019.
+Written comment deadline will be extended and will be accepted until Monday, July 15, 2019.
 Please send your response to: